yczhangsjtu/yczhangsjtu.github.io/linux/tips.md

 $ pkill -f indicator-datetime-service
 ```

-* Change the revolution of Ubuntu
+* Change the resolution of Ubuntu

 	1. Open `/etc/default/grub` with an editor.
 	2. Locate the line that says `GRUB_GFXMODE=` and change the resolution, and another line saying `GRUB_GFXPAYLOAD=` with the same resolution.